chandler767/PubNub-UV-Index-Monitor/README.md

 git checkout gh-pages
 ```

-3. Edit index.html and replace the subscribe key with the key from your [PubNub Developer Portal](https://admin.pubnub.com/?devrel_gh=PubNub-UV-Index-Monitor).
+3. Get your unique PubNub keys from the [PubNub Developer Portal](https://admin.pubnub.com/?devrel_gh=PubNub-UV-Index-Monitor ).
 If you don't have a PubNub account, you can [sign up for a PubNub account](https://dashboard.pubnub.com/signup/?devrel_gh=PubNub-UV-Index-Monitor) for free.
+Edit index.html and replace the subscribe key with your key.

 4. Commit to the gh-pages branch to update your subscribe key and trigger a page build:
 ```